MohammedGuniem/PRC-Challenge/README.md

 ## Adding original challenge data
 - You should place the challenge_set.csv the root folder ```/PRC_data``` and place the trajecotry .parquet files inside ```/PRC_data/trajectory_files```
+- Throughout these notebook a global random_state_number of "123" is used to make it possible to reproduce the same results on any run.

 ## My Method of Work & Solution
 * The flow of this solution is visualized in the diagram below and explained further under this diagram: